 The garden is designed in such a way that being in it immerses you in an atmosphere of calm, self-care, and tranquility.
 Therefore, they are usually small and very cozy.
 Preference is given to evergreens; there are also stones and lanterns with soft light.

 The paths are paved with natural stone and can be executed in any form pleasing to the owner.
 The path ends near the house, where there is a well in which guests perform a ritual ablution.

 The house is usually modest and small in size, with a small window letting in weak light.

-The owner, who is also a master, invites guests to the tea house, greets them with a bow, and serves lunch as treats.
+The owner, who is also a master, invites guests to the tea house, greets them with a bow, and serves lunch as a treat.
 Then sweets are served, and the master makes a thick tea.
 Later, expensive tea utensils are shown, and sweets and light tea are served at the end.
-He pours the powdered tea powder with hot water and whisks it until a light foam form with a special bamboo whisk.
+He pours the powdered tea powder into hot water and whisks it until a light foam forms with a special bamboo whisk.
 The guests watch the master's movements in silence, enjoying the aesthetics of each gesture.

 The ceremony lasts about 4 hours and consists of three stages: eating, drinking "thick" and then "liquid" tea.
 In the end, the host apologizes, bows to the guests, and leaves the room.
 This is the final chord of the ceremony.

-It is customary to prepare for the ceremony: it is important to choose comfortable clothes – such that it is comfortable to sit on the tatami without damaging it.
+It is customary to prepare for the ceremony.
+It is important to choose comfortable clothes so that it is comfortable to sit on the tatami without damaging it.